 This course will present a continued survey of Unix/Linux operating systems and related subject matter.
 Topics include Unix/Linux system administration and advanced shell scripting.
+Prerequisite: CSC 105 with a minimum grade of C.

 CSC-130 Web Design and Development